bgoonz/BGOONZ_BLOG_2.0/notes/docs/BGOONZ_BLOG_2.0.wiki/general/google-custom-search.md.md

 [Restrict to Range](https://developers.google.com/custom-search/docs/structured_search#restrict_to_range)

-Google's estimate of the right date for a page is based on features such as the byline date of news articles or an explicitly specified date in the title of the document.
-If a page has poorly specified or inconsistent dates Google's estimate of the page date may not make sense, and your Programmable Search Engine may return results ordered in a way you do not expect.
+Google’s estimate of the right date for a page is based on features such as the byline date of news articles or an explicitly specified date in the title of the document.
+If a page has poorly specified or inconsistent dates Google’s estimate of the page date may not make sense, and your Programmable Search Engine may return results ordered in a way you do not expect.

 ### Formatting Dates

-A site may provide date information implicitly, relying on Google's estimated page date feature to detect dates embedded in the page URL, title or other features, or explicitly, by supplying a date in a structured data format.
+A site may provide date information implicitly, relying on Google’s estimated page date feature to detect dates embedded in the page URL, title or other features, or explicitly, by supplying a date in a structured data format.
 In either case, effective use of dates requires formatting the dates correctly.

-For Programmable Search Engine's [Sort by Attribute](https://developers.google.com/custom-search/docs/structured_search#sort_by_attribute), [Bias by Attribute](https://developers.google.com/custom-search/docs/structured_search#bias_by_attribute), [Restrict to Range](https://developers.google.com/custom-search/docs/structured_search#restrict_to_range) features, Google attempts to parse dates using both conventional date formatting and formal standards such as [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) and [IETF RFC 850](http://www.faqs.org/rfcs/rfc822.html).
+For Programmable Search Engine’s [Sort by Attribute](https://developers.google.com/custom-search/docs/structured_search#sort_by_attribute), [Bias by Attribute](https://developers.google.com/custom-search/docs/structured_search#bias_by_attribute), [Restrict to Range](https://developers.google.com/custom-search/docs/structured_search#restrict_to_range) features, Google attempts to parse dates using both conventional date formatting and formal standards such as [ISO 8601](http://en.wikipedia.org/wiki/ISO_8601) and [IETF RFC 850](http://www.faqs.org/rfcs/rfc822.html).
 The following complete date formats are accepted:

 Date Format